kubedb/website/content/docs/v2023.12.11/guides/mongodb/backup/auto-backup/index.md

 namespace/demo-3 created
 ```

-When you install the Stash Enterprise edition, it automatically installs all the official database addons.
+When you install the Stash, it automatically installs all the official database addons.
 Verify that it has installed the MongoDB addons using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep mongodb